Procedures for student absences, tardies, early-checkout, and more.

 It is extremely important that students make up any and all class work or homework missed due to absence.
 Students whose absences are unexcused should complete all missed assignments, although credit will not be given on the assignments.

-- All students should check their teacher’s FCPS 24/7 (Blackboard.com) sites for assignments.
+- All students should check their teacher’s FCPS 24/7 (Blackboard.com) sites or Google Classrooms for assignments.

 - Students who are absent one day will take previously announced quizzes and tests and hand in previously assigned work when they return to class.
 Assignments given during their absence should be made up upon returning to school.